secluso/secluso/SECURITY.md

 The camera then includes this proposal in the next commit message used for the next video.

 Post-compromise security by advancing the epochs creates a challenge: if the commit message is lost, the camera and app will not be able to communicate anymore since they are in different epochs.
-Privastead uses various techniues to reduce the likelihood of losing a message.
+Privastead uses various techniques to reduce the likelihood of losing a message.
 For example, we systematically look for and fix what we call "fatal crash points."
 These are code locations within the camera or app that if a crash occurs, the camera and the app will end up in different epochs.
 For example, imagine what happens if the camera generates the commit message, merges it, persists the new keys in storage, deletes the old keys, and then crashes before sending the commit message to the app.